How does an ATV charge its battery?

 The regulator on my Polaris.

-A common fault on ATVs is when the regulator-part of this box fails, and you’ll get too high voltage pumped out into the bike’s electrical system.
+A common fault on ATVs is when the regulator part of this box fails, and you’ll get too high voltage pumped out into the bike’s electrical system.
 This may cause bulbs to go out, heated grips to die, and batteries to boil dry.

-On the other hand, Stator systems are well protected inside the bike’s crankcase and do not require a constant airflow to keep them cool as they are designed to tolerate relatively high temperatures.
+On the other hand, Stator systems are well protected inside the bike’s crankcase and do not require constant airflow to keep them cool as they are designed to tolerate relatively high temperatures.

 And for the most part, they still manage to keep up with the demand.